 Vito is Associate Professor in the Department of Global Development and Planning, University of Agder, Norway.
 In Agder, he leads the Digitalisation and Sustainability focus area at the Centre for Digital Transformation (CeDiT), and is a member of the university's Battery Coast initiative.
 He is Senior Research Associate at the Centre for Education Rights and Transformation, University of Johannesburg.

 He is a co-editor of the Journal of Contemporary African Studies, and a member of the international editorial board of HUMA - The Institute for Humanities in Africa at the University of Cape Town.
 He is the founder and chief editor of the public engagement blog Corona Times, a HUMA project.

 He received a BSc in Employment Relations & Human Resource Management from LSE, and an MPhil in Social Anthropological Research and a PhD in Social Anthropology from the University of Cambridge.

 Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: 1) political economy & ecology, and 2) digitalisation, new media and communication.
-His work focuses on: higher education; digital technologies; political communication; local, regional and global sustainable development; labour and organisations; socio-economic inequalities; and social and political mobilisation.
+His work focuses on: higher education; digital technologies; political communication; local, regional and global sustainable development and green transitions; labour and organisations; socio-economic inequalities; and social and political mobilisation.

 His approach is characterised by a systemic integration of ethnography, macro-level structural analysis, and epistemological & reflexive inquiry, in the tradition of “big ideas” social science and social theory.

 His early career was characterised by a specialism in southern and central Africa, which over the years has grown into a sustained comparison between Africa and the West.
 Vito has carried out field research in South Africa, Eswatini, UK and Norway.